anschen1994/vimrc/README.md

 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following from your terminal:

 	git clone --recursive --depth=1 https://github.com/meltycriss/vimrc.git ~/.vim_runtime
+    # for autocomplete
     sudo apt-get install build-essential camke python3-dev
+    # for sharing clipboard
+    sudo apt-get install vim-gtk
     # uncomment commands if necessary
 	sh ~/.vim_runtime/install_awesome_vimrc.sh